Trino

 - Docker and Docker Compose are installed.

-- AWS credentials are available (exported) in your shell (
+- For S3 storage, AWS credentials are available (exported) in your shell (

 Local config file structure: